Arthur-Lozano/Arthur-Lozano.reading-notes/class-02.md

 # Statements

-* If statements evaluates or checks a condition.
+* IF statements evaluates or checks a condition.
 * IF - ELSE  statements checks a condition

 # Switch Statements